developer-program/engineering-track/docs/aws/iam.md

 ![change signin link](_media/customise_signin_link.png)

-To seperate your AWS management console and other's AWS management console, IAM users will have to go to the signin link.
-The signin link is represented by a 12 digit number which makes it distinct and hard to remember.
+To separate your AWS management console and other's AWS management console, IAM users will have to go to the sign-in link.
+A 12 digit number represents the sign-in link, makes it distinct and hard to remember.
 To make it easier for your users, we would typically create an alias for the number.
 This alias also needs to be unique.

-Note that signin as IAM users and Root uses a different link.
+Note that signing in as IAM users and Root uses a different link.

 Take note that